MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-bot.md

 ms.topic: quickstart
 ---

-# Build a conversational bot for Microsoft Teams
+# Build your first conversational bot for Microsoft Teams

 A bot acts as an intermediary between a Teams user and a web service.
 Users can chat with a bot to quickly get information, initiate workflows, or anything else your web service can do.
 In this tutorial, you will learn how to build, run, and deploy a Teams bot app.